reflectoring/reflectoring.github.io/_posts/2019-08-27-spring-boot-starter.md

 We can now configure the starter using the [configuration parameters](#making-it-configurable) we have introduced above.
 Hopefully, our IDE will evaluate the [configuration metadata](#creating-ide-friendly-configuration-metadata) we created and auto-complete the parameter names for us.

 To use our event starter, we can now inject an `EventPublisher` into our beans and use it to publish events.
-Also, we can create beans that extend the `EventListener` class in order to receive and act on events.
+Also, we can create beans that extend the `EventListener` class to receive and act on events.

-A working example application is available [on github](https://github.com/thombergs/code-examples/tree/master/spring-boot/starter/application).
+A working example application is available [on GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/starter/application).

+## Conclusion

+Wrapping certain features into a starter to use them in any Spring Boot application is only a matter of a few simple steps.
+Provide an auto-configuration, make it configurable, and polish it with some auto-generated metadata to improve performance and usability.